prtmkmr/prtmkmr/README.md

-# Pritam Kumar - Data Analyst
+# Pritam Kumar - Product Manager

 ![Profile Banner](link-to-your-profile-banner-image)

 ## About Me

 Hello!
-I'm Pritam Kumar, a data analyst with a passion for uncovering insights from data and creating data-driven solutions.
+I'm Pritam Kumar, a product manager with a passion for uncovering insights from data and creating data-driven solutions.
 I'm based in Pune and skilled in various tools and technologies, including SQL, Python, Excel, Power BI, and Tableau.

 ## Interests